jonasbucherETH/sushi_internship/README.md

   * (make it reasonable so it is computationally not so expensive (saving plots/calculations?) -> maybe renderCachedPlot())
 * implement colourInput for other dimensionality reduction methods - DONE
 * Make a nicer ("these samples are currently selected" table)
-* (Scaling: Give the option to the user)
+* Scaling: Give the option to the user
+* Change vcfgenind name to dataset and use it as input - DONE
 * Custom plot dimensions for UMAP & t-SNE - DONE
-* Keep axes proportional for UMAP & t-SNE
+* (Keep axes proportional for UMAP & t-SNE?)
-* Zoom into plots?
+* (Zoom into plots)
 * themes: theme_bw(), theme_light(), theme_minimal(), theme_classic() - DONE
 * (shape choice)
 * (message while plots are being (re-)done)
+* Try to add pop to dataset (in initInputData)